isomerpages/moe-chijkcp/_announcements/School Canteen Advertisement.md

 <p>• Successful applicant and stall assistant must possess the WSQ Food Hygiene
 Certificate.</p>
 <p>The following documents to be submitted via <a href="mailto:chijktps@moe.edu.sg" rel="noopener noreferrer nofollow" target="_blank">chijktps@moe.edu.sg</a> or hand delivered
-to the school’s General Office by 31 Jan 2026.</p>
+to the school’s General Office by 29 May 2026.</p>
 <p>1.
 Complete the attached Application Form</p>
 <p>2.
 Photocopy of the NRIC (front and back)</p>
 <p>3.
 List of proposed menu and pricing for all items</p>